-Loyola University is a Jesuit university with a deep commitment to social justice and aims to reach beyond the campus in innovative ways.
+Loyola University Chicago is a Jesuit university with a deep commitment to social justice and aims to reach beyond the campus in innovative ways.

 At the Center for Experiential Learning, we believe that service-learning and other forms of engaged learning allow you to apply classroom lessons in our surrounding communities in ways that build the common good while growing your academic, social, civic, and vocational skills.